ashlog-rest/cli/README.md

 # AshLog CLI

-Manage your projects and logs from the command line.
+Manage your AshLog projects and logs from the command line.